Ariana Grande Has A New Love Of Her Life

 Personally, I think the release of Sweetener is all the good karma that Grande needs right now.
 There's not a bad track on the whole album.

 Piggy, however, would not know.
-When a fan inquired about Piggy's favorite songs, Grande reminded fans of a biological fact.
+When a fan inquired about Piggy's favourite songs, Grande reminded fans of a biological fact.

 "she is a pig," the singer wrote.